 Laboratories must have chemical spill kits available suited to the chemicals and quantities in their particular laboratories.
 Basic supplies should consist of appropriate absorbents, equipment, and PPE.
-A basic supply list is available on the EHSS website.
-If necessary, contact EHSS for assistance determining adequate supplies.
+A basic supply list is available on the CaLS website.
+If necessary, contact CaLS for assistance determining adequate supplies.
+Custom spill kits can be requested through the Thor Store.